 I have been ill for a long time.
 My hepatitis has been aggravated the last three months.
 The Bipolar depression has been a bit better, but it seems to linger like an unwelcome guest.
 Recovery from the effects from my brain tumor has stalled.
 And I suppose I could go on, but I won’t.

 I’m mindful that I was aware of hypochondriacs before this recent spate with a medical issues.
 I was pretty much annoyed by these complainers, they seemed to always be talking about themselves.
 Their self-absorption with problems and complaints was an irritant for me.

 Until it happens to you.
-Lots of times there can be a domino effect, with illness following illness.
+Lots of times there is a domino effect, with illness following illness.
 The doctors call this “kindling.”
-There can be an overwhelming co-occurance.
+There can be an overwhelming co-occurrence.
 Things can move down hill fairly fast.
 And many conditions can overlap.
 Things cascade into another crisis.
 But there can be a right way to handle things.